ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 Then select and copy the displayed contents
 ```

-{{% details title="Alternative way" closed="true" %}}
+{{% details title="Alternative Way" closed="true" %}}
-Alternatively, you can locate the hidden `.ssh` folder, open the file in your favorite text editor, and copy it to your clipboard.
+Alternatively, locate the hidden `.ssh` folder, open the file in a text editor, and copy it to your clipboard.
 {{% /details %}}

 ### Add the public key to your user's SSH keys.